 My Hcg Diet Checklist

-- Kitchen spring-cleaning.
+- Kitchen spring-cleaning time.
 Get rid of all foods that may be tempt you to go off-menu.

-- Supplements, Vitamin B and/or Lipotropics if you want these (I recommend them- much better weight loss rates)
+- Supplements; Vitamin B12 and Lipotropics if you want these (I recommend them to maximize your weight loss rates.)

 - A “just in case” appetite suppressant; capsules or tea.
-These can be handy in the first week or so, while your body adjusts to much smaller portions.
+These can be handy in the first week or so, while your body adjusts to much smaller portions and your mind is going, “wait, where’s the bread!!!?”
 My favs: Yogi Slim Tea, BaeTea Teatox or if you prefer capsules: SlimVite Caffeine Free is a good one and convenient to take with you on the go.
-Nu Image has their appetite suppressant: JetFuel.
-I like it, but I’m not a huge fan of caffeine so it’s not my favorite- if you like caffeine, this is probably a good one to start with and you can order it along with your Hcg kit.
+(Most of these are available in larger grocery stores or Diet Doc has 2 powerful appetite suppressants that are Hcg Diet friendly (no fillers, no sugars) which are Fullness Factor and Appetite Zap.
+Both work great.
+Nu Image has one as well (JetFuel) but I’m not a huge fan of caffeine so it’s not my favorite- if you like caffeine, this is probably a good one to start with and you can order it along with your

 - Grocery shop for the necessary foods for the first week.
 Don’t forget pink Himalayan salt and extra spices!

-- Teas (my must-have’s): Strawberry Basil Green Tea, Smooth Move (& SM tablets), and Everyday Detox.
+- Teas (my must-have’s): Strawberry Basil Green Tea, and Everyday Detox.
+I also drink Smooth Move tea just about each evening since the food list just doesn’t get you to the 30-40 grams of fiber needed daily.
 You can order these on Amazon or find them at Whole Foods and some other grocery stores.

 My Hcg Diet Plan Basics

-- Supplements: I take a number of supplements, including a good multivitamin, Udo’s probiotics, Vitamin D, and Calcium.
+I take a number of supplements, including a good multivitamin, Udo’s probiotics, Vitamin D, and Calcium.
 If you know there is a supplement that benefits you personally, now is the time to be consistent with these.
 Note: Please consult a doctor if you are taking medication.
 I haven’t heard of any medications that cannot be used while on the Hcg Diet but it is best to consult with a doctor to be safe.
-If you are ordering from Nu Image Medical or Rejuvi Medical, you can consult with the doctor that does your health interview and save yourself a trip to the doctor’s office.
+If you are ordering from one of my sources, you can consult with the doctor that does your health interview and save yourself a trip to the doctor’s office (and that co-pay!)

 My Hcg Diet Food Plan

-This is the part of my Hcg Diet Plan that varies significantly from the original Hcg Diet.
-I go beyond the 500 calorie VLCD (very low calorie diet) and I believe in eating when I’m hungry.
+This is the part of my Hcg Diet Plan that varies somewhat from the original Hcg Diet.
+Some days, I go beyond the 500 calorie VLCD (very low calorie diet) and I believe in eating when I’m hungry.
 It is WHAT I eat that makes a huge difference and it is also what I consider my “secret to success” on the Hcg Diet.
+This smoothie recipe makes several glasses of “green drink” for the day:

-- Jen’s Green Drink Recipe (makes 3 super-smoothies.)
+Jen’s Phase 2, Green Drink Recipe (makes 3 super-smoothies.)

 - Half of an English cucumber (regular cucumber in a pinch; organic is best*.
-Cucumber skin is better so you can shave some of these if you prefer)
+(22 calories, 2 grams fiber)

-- 1 apple (green or red; depends on your taste preference.
+- 1 green or red apple.
 Preferably organic.
-Green is better if you go with a lemony version of this smoothie, red is better if you prefer sweet.)
+Green is better if you go with a lemony version of this smoothie, red is better if you prefer sweet and with cinnamon.

-- 1/2 cup of Almond milk (a little more if you prefer your smoothie to be thicker)
+- 1/4 cup of unsweetened Almond milk (a little more if you prefer your smoothie to be thicker) (32 calories)

-- Dash of turmeric and/or cayenne (increase based on your preference)
+- Dash of turmeric and/or cayenne and/or cinnamon (metabolism boosters! increase amount based on your preference)

-Special Notes– For taste variations: Handful of strawberries (frozen or fresh), Juice from one lemon, or adjust ingredient amounts to your preference.
+Special Notes – For taste variations: Handful of strawberries (frozen or fresh), Juice from one lemon, or adjust ingredient amounts to your preference.
+IF you are on a higher calorie Hcg diet….
 Do not eat the avocado, coconut water, or more than a few teaspoons of almond milk separate from this smoothie while on the Hcg Diet.
 The ingredients are designed to work together as a fat-burning, body-nourishing super drink.
-Drink at least 3 a day, preferably with meals and first thing after waking in the morning.
-Have these with or before your meals and if you are hungry. *Use organic ingredients whenever possible; the less toxins your body is required to process, the more efficiently your body can work on weight loss and getting healthy.
+I drink 1 to 3 a day, having one first thing in the morning.
+I will also have these with or before meals if I’m hungry. *Use organic ingredients whenever possible; the less toxins your body is required to process, the more efficiently your body can work on weight loss and getting healthy.

 Other Foods while on the Hcg Diet